Cyber AssessValydex™by iFeelTech

 Mistake 4: Ignoring Insider Risk

-Insider threats—whether malicious or accidental—represent significant portions of security incidents.
+The reality: Insider threats - whether malicious or accidental - represent significant portions of security incidents.
 Access controls, activity monitoring, and separation of duties address insider risk.

 Mistake 5: Assuming Cloud Provider Handles Security